DevMountain/deployment-digitalocean/README.md

 ```
 You will be prompted for the root password.

-##How to add a user to your Ubuntu machine
+##Optional: How to add a user to your Ubuntu machine

 It is not generally advisable to access machines habitually as the user "root."
 The best practice generally is to utilize another user with less privileges, and then just use `sudo` when you need to.